AvironSoftware/DeepEvalSharpSite/docs/quick-start.md

 # Quick Start

-Follow these steps to get up and running with DeepEvalSharp in minutes.
+Follow these steps to get up and running with EvalSharp in minutes.

 ## Prerequisites